phueb/Zorro/README.md

 2. Using `scripts/chose_legal_words.py`, we:
 - automatically retrieved words tagged with desired POS
 - manually tagged words as legal or illegal

+## Development

+Currently, information about each sentence's template is saved, but is unused.
+It may be useful to use information about a sentence's template for more in-depth analyses, such as breaking down performance by singular vs. plural noun or verb.

 ## Advanced